The Workforce Coordination project is a whole-of-industry response to:

 - Convening a broad Workforce Coalition Network meeting twice a year.

-The Workforce Coalition helps govern the workforce project and project team (Workforce Ready Team).
-The Workforce Ready Team work closely with the peak bodies across the industry to ensure that the strategies and activities of the Workforce Coordination project are integrated with existing and ongoing workforce planning and development strategies and activities within the sectors.
+The project team members, collectively named the Workforce Ready Team, work closely with the peak bodies across the industry to ensure the strategies and activities of the Workforce Coordination Project are integrated with existing and ongoing workforce planning and development strategies and activities within the sectors.
 Some Workforce Ready Team members are based with and employed by peak bodies.

 For this project, the sectors have been clustered as follows: